heysokam/osdf-old/doc/roadmap.md

 # Roadmap:
 ## Minimal working product (0.0.1)
-- [] Initial setup & compilation (manual)
+- [x] Initial setup & compilation (manual)
-- [] Map loading
+- [x] Map loading
+- [] Prove that changes to the code actually affect gameplay through `.qvm` files
-- [] First releaseable dev version of the mod, with no functionality added to baseq3 gameplay.
+- [] First releaseable dev version of the mod, with no functionality added to baseq3.

 ## Automated setup on linux (0.0.2)
 - [] Automated compilation from python or custom makefile